Albert0147/BAIT_SFUDA/README.md

 > python train_source.py

-2. Then adapting source model to target domain, with only the unlabeled target data:
+2. Then adapting source model to target domain, with only the unlabeled target data.

 > python train_target.py